Skip to main content

 Minimum turf percentage requirements

 Some HOAs write rules that require a specific percentage of the front yard to be turf grass, for example 50% or 60% lawn coverage.
-HB 517 specifically addressed this.
+Section 202.007 makes these unenforceable.
 HOAs cannot require a minimum percentage of lawn as a way to block turf-free native landscaping.

 Mandating specific grass species